RevolutionAnalytics/quickcheck/docs/tutorial.md

 This opens the debugger at the beginning of a failed call to the assertion.
 Now it is up to the developer to fix any bugs.

-To achieve reproducibility, it is necessary to write assertions that depend exclusively on their arguments and are deterministic functions, and leave all the randomness to `quickcheck` and the assertion arguments default values.
+To achieve reproducibility, one has to write assertions that depend exclusively on their arguments and are deterministic functions thereof, and leave all the randomness to `quickcheck` and the assertion arguments default values.
 The `test` function seeds the random number generator in a way that ensures reproducibility from one call to the next.
-The seed is unique to each assertion, but doesn't change for small edits of the assertion, to facilitate assertion development.
+The seed is unique to each assertion, to guarantee independence of tests on different assertions and different implementations -- one can't code assuming certain data will occur again and again.

 ## What tests should we write?